artialex/artialex.github.io/notes/Representing graphs.md

 \EM
 $$

-- Pros: The structure is very simple, it's memory-wise effective for dense graphs, quick search of edge weight $O(1)$
+- Pros: the structure is very simple, it's memory-wise effective for dense graphs, quick search of edge weight $O(1)$
-- Cons: INeffective edge iteration, ineffective for big graphs (takes a lot of memory), impossible to represent a multigraph
+- Cons: ineffective edge iteration, ineffective for big graphs (takes a lot of memory), impossible to represent a multigraph

 Adjacency list is an array of linked lists